Aeneas, Romulus, and the founding of Rome

 The Romans claimed that Romulus ruled the city for 30 years before disappearing in a storm one night and becoming a god.

 The second king was Numa Pompilius.
-Must of Roman religious practices and traditions are usually attributed to this king, as he was considered to be focused on earning the blessing of the gods for the new city.
+Most Roman religious practices and traditions are usually attributed to this king, as he was considered to be focused on earning the blessing of the gods for the new city.

 As a result, he is credited with establishing the ten-month Roman calendar and founding many important priesthoods, including setting up the Vestal Virgins in the city.